mchmarny/ns-label-operator/README.md

-# ns-label-trigger
+# ns-label-operator

-Watches kubernetes namespaces and fires a trigger when specific label is set to true.
+Watches kubernetes namespaces and fires a trigger to apply pre-configured yaml when specific label is set to true.
+Helpful to configure namespace with specific roles, forwarders, or other common settings.

 ## config

-Create a config map with the content you want to execute when namespace is labeled:
+Create a `trigger-config` config map with the content you want to execute when namespace is labeled.
+That file can include multiple YAML blocks.
+See [test.yaml](./test.yaml) for example.

 ```shell
 kubectl create cm trigger-config --from-file test.yaml -n ns-watcher